 Erik hails from the western coast of North America, in the wilds of Seattle, WA and Vancouver, Canada.
-When he was introduced to Bikram Yoga in 2003, he had a plethora of issues – stiff shoulder from a broken bone in a bicycling accident with a car a few years earlier, a condition of chronic hives that was debilitating that left him anti-social, and was several days past being in shape anymore.
+When he was introduced to Bikram Yoga in 2003, he had a plethora of issues – stiff shoulder from a broken bone in a bicycling accident with a car a few years earlier, and a condition of chronic hives that was debilitating that left him anti-social.
 After studying at the Sweatbox in Seattle, Erik moved to New York in 2004, continuing his Bikram practice.
 Erik went to Bikram Teacher Training in Fall 2005.
+Erik opened BYH with Adam Roper in 2008, and continues to teach and run the studio.
+He lives in the neighborhood and can frequently be found with Sebastian around town.

 Angela fell in love with Bikram’s Torture Chamber immediately and knew she wanted to teach.
 She became a certified Bikram Yoga Instructor in Fall 2009 and is excited to share her love of the practice in her neighborhood of Harlem USA!